-I agree for this referral to be made to Social Services and understand that they will contact other agencies, including

-my doctor, my child's school and health visitor, as part of the ass •
+I agree for this referral to be made to Social Services and understand that they will contact other agencies, including my doctor, my child's school and health visitor, as part of the assessment.

-my doctor, my clinic s school and nearth visitor, as part of the assessment.

 Signed: (Parent/Carer) Date:

 Signed: Designation:

-0 C

 Forwarded to: Copy to:

-Deter

-Date: •••••
+Date:

-Please return this form to: Duty and Assessment Team, Bu ttermarket Street, New To own House, Warrington.
+Please return this form to: Duty and Assessment Team, Butterman rket Street, New Town House, Warrington.

-Tel: 01925 443400 Fax: 01925 443112 EMAIL : childreferral@warrington.gov.uk
+Tel: 01925 443400 Fax: 01925 443112

+EMAIL: childreferral@warrington.gov.uk